 When it comes to post-traumatic stress disorder (PTSD), most doctors recommend two forms of treatment: medication and psychotherapies.
-While these can be effective, much of the medication prescribed for PTSD comes with unwanted side effects.
-In order to combat this, some people look for the best herbs for PTSD.
+While these can be effective, the medication prescribed for PTSD may come with unwanted side effects.
+To combat this, some people look for the best herbs for PTSD.

-But what are these herbs and how effective are they in comparison to traditional treatment?
-Our guide not only lists the best herbs for PTSD, but discusses the research currently surrounding these natural treatments.
-At the end, we invite you to ask further questions.
+But what are these herbs and how effective are they compared to traditional treatment?
+Our guide not only lists the best herbs for PTSD but also discusses the research currently surrounding these natural treatments.

 What is PTSD?

-Post-traumatic stress disorder (PTSD) is a mental health condition that develops after someone experiences a traumatic experience.
-While it’s natural to feel fear during the trauma, people are diagnosed with PTSD if they can’t recover from that fear. ¹
+Post-traumatic stress disorder (PTSD) is a mental health condition that develops after someone experiences a traumatic event.
+While it’s natural to feel fear during the event, people are diagnosed with PTSD if they can’t recover from that fear. ¹

 The most common symptoms of PTSD include: